Power-Components/powergrid-doc/docs/table/cell-actions-buttons.md

 ### editOnClick

-* When the user clicks on this link, the cell is converted into an input text.
+* When the user clicks on the link, the cell turns into an input text.

+This method is not avaialble for `Collection` PowerGrid tables.

 | Parameter              | Description                                                                              | Default |
 |------------------------|------------------------------------------------------------------------------------------|---------|